 What to do about a hot ceiling: Installing ceiling insulation is the second most important action you can do for your home.
 Many of us believe we have it but often it isn’t enough or it has moved over time.

 Consider augmenting your existing ceiling insulation with something that is non-allergenic, moisture, and rodent resistant and maintains its shape long-term.

 4.Heat Rising Up From Below

-If your home is built off the ground, (eg. on stilts), you’ll be aware that hot air can build up under your floor, rising up through your floorboards and heating your home from below.
+If your home is built off the ground, (e.g. on stilts or stumps), you’ll be aware that hot air can build up under your floor, rising up through your floorboards, and heating your home from below.

-What to do about heat coming in under the floor: Properly insulating under your floor will prevent heat entering your home from underfoot.
+What to do about heat coming in under the floor: Proper underfloor insulation will prevent heat from entering your home from underfoot.
 For the best possible results, ensure you use a high quality polyester insulation, stapled firmly and permanently beneath the floor.

 5. Heat Radiating Through Your Walls

-What to do about heat coming in though your walls: Retrofit Wall Insulation can be applied to weatherboard and brick walls, it’s pumped in via a hose to ensure it can be filled to the brim for optimum coverage and effectiveness.
+What to do about heat coming in through your walls: Retrofit Wall Insulation can be applied to weatherboard and brick walls.
+It is pumped in via a hose to ensure it can be filled to the brim for optimum coverage and effectiveness.
 This insulation creates a protective barrier between the hot outside sun and a cool and liveable interior space.